 Whenever the care of a patient calls for the use of more than local anesthesia, an anesthesiologist is likely to be involved.
 For patients undergoing surgery, the anesthesiologist';s role begins before, continues during and extends after the operation.
 Prior to surgery, the anesthesiologist conducts a thorough evaluation, including an assessment of a patient';s prior experience with anesthesia and any health conditions, to ensure a safe and effective anesthesia plan individualized to the patient and the surgical procedure.
 During surgery, the anesthesiologist ensures effective pain relief and patient safety while monitoring the function of vital body systems and managing any problems that may arise.
 After surgery, the anesthesiologist continues to manage the patient';s pain while making sure the patient emerges safely from the effects of anesthesia.

 While their most familiar role is played in the operating room, anesthesiologists also are involved in the care of patients undergoing many diagnostic and treatment procedures, such as endoscopy, colonoscopy, cardiac catheterization, and angioplasty -- to name just a few.
 In addition, their expertise in pain management makes anesthesiologists frequent members of care teams for patients with severe pain following an injury or major surgery or with chronic or cancer-related pain.
 Finally, during childbirth, anesthesiologists provide pain relief for the mother while helping monitor and manage vital organ functions in mom and baby.

-For more information about anesthesiologists on the Medical Staff at The Chester County Hospital and Health System, call our Physician Referral Service at 610.738.2300 or visit the Find a Doctor section of our website.
+For more information about anesthesiologists on the Medical Staff at Chester County Hospital, call our Physician Referral Service at 800-789-PENN (7366) or visit the Find a Doctor section of our website.